jtlapp/subtap/README.md

 # subtap

-A test runner for tap that selectively runs subtests
+A test runner for [`tap`](https://github.com/tapjs/node-tap) that selectively runs subtests

 ## BETA RELEASE

-This is a beta release of `subtap` for the purpose of getting feedback from tap users.
-Once I have some confidence that the generated output is reasonable and relatively stable, I will produce a test suite for it and release version 1.0.0.
-At that point it will be ready for contributions from others.
+This is a beta release of `subtap` for the purpose of getting initial feedback.
+Once I have some confidence that the generated output is reasonable and relatively stable, I'll produce a test suite for it and release version 1.0.0.
+At that point it will be open to contributions from others.

 ## Overview

 `subtap` is a test runner for debugging test suites by selectively running subtests.
 It is also a TAP pretty-printer that emphasizes making differences between found and wanted values obvious at a glance.

 `subtap` numbers the root subtests across all of the test files.
-A "root subtest" is a test whose parent is a file's root test.
+A "root subtest" is a test whose parent is the root `tap` test of a file.
 The `-r` option provides test numbers and restricts the run to only those tests.
 The user can also control whether the test run exits when a subtest throws an exception and how many root subtests may fail before bailing out of the test run.

 When the found and wanted values of a test assertion differ, `subtap` can emphasize the first differing character and the differing text.
-It shows `\n` in text and trailing spaces as visible characters, and it aligns values for proper vertical comparison.
+It shows LFs (`\n`) in text and trailing spaces as visible characters, and it aligns values for proper vertical comparison.
 The differences between values may also be shown as interleaving diff lines.

 This tool only works with tests that employ the [`tap` module](https://github.com/tapjs/node-tap).